Omaha Elder Abuse Attorney

-The assisted living home or nursing home should be held liable for any form of elder abuse that occurred on their facility.
-While only one staff member may be responsible for the abuse, the facility has a duty to ensure their staff have been through rigorous background checks and training.
+The assisted living home or the nursing home should be held liable for any form of elder abuse that occurred in their facility.
+While only one staff member may be responsible for the abuse, the facility has a duty to ensure their staff has been through rigorous background checks and training.
 The victim of elder abuse is entitled to receive compensation for their injuries, as well as compensation to cover the psychological impact of these injuries.
 A consultation with an experienced personal injury attorney will help you determine the total amount of damages your loved one is entitled to receive.

 The Knowles Law Firm | Omaha, Nebraska

 If your loved one has been the victim of elder abuse, do not hesitate to contact the attorneys of the Knowles Law Firm.
 Our attorneys have years of experience in assisting victims with recovery after instances of elder abuse.
 Contact our Omaha, Nebraska office today for your initial free consultation.